Candlestick Pattern

 05

-The body color can be either green or red, though green is slightly more bullish
+The real body can be green (bullish) or red (bearish), though a green body carries slightly more bullish weight

 Trading Rules